jaanga/jaanga.github.io/cookbook-threejs/viewers/loader-threejs/readme.md

 	* stl
 	* vtk
 	* wrl

+## Issues

 * Not all formats have 100% success.
 Hello .dae and .kmz files, we are looking at you
+* Current release attempts to rescale objects in a 'zoom-all' fashion - has many issues

-##
+## Road Map

+* Add materials
+* Add changing colors
+* Add location.hash support
+* Improve auto object scaling feature
+* Save data to new JSON file.
+* Add gltf file format